Anndderssonn/LORT-Converter/README.md

 # LORT-Converter
-Simple App in SwiftUI for coins converter about the Lord of the Rings movie
+Simple App in SwiftUI for coins converter about the Lord of the Rings movie - Course.